almereyda/awesome-starred/README.md

 - [rtl8814au](https://github.com/zebulon2/rtl8814au) - Realtek 8814AU USB WiFi driver
 - [traffic-accounting-nginx-module](https://github.com/Lax/traffic-accounting-nginx-module) - Monitor the incoming and outgoing traffic metrics in realtime for NGINX
 - [grisbi](https://github.com/grisbi/grisbi) - A very functional personal financial management program with a reasonable set of homefinance features
-- [openrpt](https://github.com/xtuple/openrpt) - The repository contains the source code for the OpenRPT report writer.
-OpenRPT is a Qt-based report writer, available in either standalone or embedded versions.
-All the xTuple clients use the embedded version for report writing and rendering.
 - [tizonia-openmax-il](https://github.com/tizonia/tizonia-openmax-il) - Command-line cloud music player for Linux with support for Spotify, Google Play Music, YouTube, SoundCloud, Dirble Internet Radio, Plex servers and Chromecast devices.
 - [getdns](https://github.com/getdnsapi/getdns) - A modern asynchronous DNS API  https://getdnsapi.net/
 - [PackageKit](https://github.com/hughsie/PackageKit) - A D-BUS abstraction layer that allows the user to manage packages in a secure way using a cross-distro, cross-architecture API.